fleetdm/fleet/articles/case-study-gusto.md

 DevOps for IT or ITOps is a trend that is accelerating.
 Small IT teams are expected to oversee thousands of machines and servers while being on hand to help meet audit requests or jump in on incidents.
 William notes that one thing different about their Client Platform team is that while not being on the escalation path, they are often brought in to help solve problems for people on the escalation path.
 “Without the right automation and tools, we just couldn’t do our jobs.”

-<blockquote purpose="quote">“Osquery just doesn’t break.
-It’s extremely fast …Fleet makes it the most reliable system-level tool we use to check the status of our machines.”</blockquote>
+<blockquote purpose="quote">Osquery just doesn’t break.
+It’s extremely fast …Fleet makes it the most reliable system-level tool we use to check the status of our machines.</blockquote>

 ## Instant endpoint visibility that is always available and always works